GlareDB/glaredb.github.io/_cloud/data-sources/views-and-results.md

 # Save a query

-Have a complicated query, such as joining multiple data sources?
-The SQL workspaces offers two easy-to-use features: views and exporting results.
+The **SQL workspace** offers two easy-to-use features: saving queries and exporting results.

 ## Save queries as views

-To save the current query in the SQL workspace editor as a view, simply click the **Save view** button at the top right of the editor.
-You must select a schema and a name for the view.
+To save the most recently executed query, click the **Save view** button located in the top of the results panel.
+A dialog will appear.

 ![Save as view]

-If you want to use a schema other than `public`, then simply create a new schema in GlareDB.
+If you want to use a schema other than `public`, create a new schema in GlareDB.
 For more information, refer to [CREATE SCHEMA].

 ## Export results

 To export results from the SQL workspace editor, first run a query.
 Then, click **Export** in the top right of the results table.
-From there, select how you want to save your results.

 ![Export results]

-[Save as view]: /assets/images/sql_workspace_view.png
+[Save as view]: /assets/images/cloud/data-sources/save-view.png
 [CREATE SCHEMA]: /glaredb/sql-commands/create-schema/
-[Export results]: /assets/images/sql_workspace_export.png
+[Export results]: /assets/images/cloud/data-sources/export-result.png